STATEMENTS ON THE TRANSPARENCY OF SUSTAINABILITY RISK POLICIES AND PRINCIPAL ADVERSE IMPACTS

 These Statements are subject at least to annual review.

-For further queries relating to FundRock Management Company please contact: FRMC_CRM@FundRock.com
+For further queries relating to FundRock Management Company S.A. please contact: FRMC_CRM@FundRock.com